mayconfmelo/min-manual/docs/manual.typ

 #arg("user <- string <required>"
 )[
-  Used ony by `#gh`: The GitHub user, as it appears in GitHub repositories, e.g.: just the `typst` of `https://github.com/typst/packages`.
+  Used only by `#gh`: The GitHub user, as it appears in GitHub repositories, e.g.: just the `typst` of `https://github.com/typst/packages`.
 ]